To use the Android app, you can either create an account on the Android app or log in to your existing Dashlane account.

 - In the IDs section, you can add your ID card, passport, etc. that you want Dashlane to be able to autofill.

 To benefit from the full value of Dashlane on Android, once you have created your account we strongly recommend that you activate autofill.
-To know more about this feature on Android, please have a look at the following article: Autofill for Android apps and browsers.
+To know more about this feature on Android, please have a look at the following article: Using Dashlane to autofill passwords with Android.

 If you already have a Dashlane account